instructure/instructure-ui/packages/ui-forms/src/components/Select/README.md

 ---

 Select is an accessible, custom styled combobox component with optional autocomplete.
+- Select behaves similar to [Popover](#Popover) but provides additional semantic markup and focus behavior as a form input.
+- Select should not be used for navigation or as a list of actions/functions. (see [Menu](#Menu))
+- Select can provide autocomplete behavior.
+- Select can allow single or multiple selections.

 *Note: When Select is rendered inside a parent with `overflow:hidden` the options may be clipped.*